 One of America’s greatest cultural icons hails from right here in Grant County.
 James Dean was born in Marion, Indiana in 1931, later moving to his aunt and uncle’s farm in Fairmount, Indiana.
 Dean became popular among his classmates and participated in many extracurriculars, such as baseball, basketball, drama and public speaking.
 Dean eventually headed to California and to pursue an acting career in Hollywood.

-He started his career acting in commercials, television specials and walk-on roles in feature films.
+His career launched acting in commercials, television specials and walk-on roles in feature films.
 To make ends meet but stay connected to acting opportunities, Dean worked as a parking lot attendant at CBS Studios.
-Dean found a mentor at CBS Studios, who convinced Dean to move to New York to advance his career and broaden his acting chops.
+He found a mentor at CBS Studios, who convinced Dean to move to New York to advance his career and broaden his acting chops.
 After arriving in New York, Dean had a short stint as a stunt tester for a popular game show and appeared in a few more television shows.

-Dean then gained admission to New York’s revered and exclusive Actors Studio accepted him as a student.
-There, he studied method acting with thebest teachers of the time.
-He refined his cool persona depicting the classic teenage loner at the Actors Studio, that led to numerous auditions.
-Then, Dean landed several roles portraying different versions of the rebellious youth in various television and theater roles in New York before moving to film.
+James Dean got one of his biggest breaks when New York’s revered and exclusive Actors Studio accepted him as a student.
+There, he studied method acting with the best instructors of that time.
+He defined and refined his cool persona depicting the classic teenage loner at the Actors Studio, that led to numerous auditions.
+Then, Dean landed several roles portraying different versions of a rebellious youth in various television and theater roles in New York before moving on to film.

 When Dean wasn’t acting, he was racing cars.
 After the success of East of Eden, he purchased two racing cars.
 He competed in his first professional racing event in 1955, winning first place in the novice class and second place in the main event.
-Tragically, Dean was killed in a car accident in California at the age of 24 while traveling to his next race before Rebel Without A Cause and Giant premiered.
+Tragically, Dean was killed in a car accident in California at the age of 24 on his way to his next race.
+He died before Rebel Without A Cause and Giant premiered.
 Dean was brought back to Fairmount for his funeral and final resting place.